 When I was about 7 years old, I found a little paperback book on my parents’ bookshelf.
 It was on its side in front of the other books, spine facing out.
 The cover showed a little girl with long red pigtails and a big smile.
-The title was Karen, by Marie Killilea.
+Her name was Karen Killilea, and the book was entitled Karen, by Marie Killilea.

 She was “the girl who lived a miracle!”
 The back cover featured her words in big letters: “I can talk.
 I can walk.
 I can read.
 I can write.
 I can do anything!”
 She was a little girl with cerebral palsy.
 She was like me.